Maxim Mrva: Professional career

 In September 2024, he won his first professional singles title at the $15k Pardubice Open, defeating Miloš Karol in the final.
 In January 2025, he received an invitation to represent the Czech Republic at the Davis Cup.
 On his debut in the first round of qualifiers, he defeated Shin San-hui of South Korea.
 That March, he made his ATP Challenger Tour main draw debut at the Open Città della Disfida, where he reached the semifinals with wins over Ergi Kırkın, Mili Poljičak, and Matej Dodig.
+Mrva won his first Challenger title at the 2026 Internazionali di Tennis Città di Todi, defeating Nicolás Kicker in the final.